 Companies in Scotland must pay UK Corporation Tax on profits.
-The current Corporation Tax rate is 19%, reducing to 17% from April 2020.
-At 19%, Scotland and the rest of the UK have the lowest corporation tax rate of any G7 country.
+The current Corporation Tax rate is 25%.

 You must register with HMRC to pay Corporation Tax within three months of starting your business.

 If you do business as a sole trader, a partnership or a limited liability partnership (LLP), you do not pay Corporation Tax.
 But you must still pay tax based on the profits of the individuals involved in your business.